etwernerMIDS/Time_Series/Projects/README.md

 * [Lab 3](https://github.com/etwernerMIDS/Time_Series/tree/main/Projects/Lab_3)

-*All of these projects were completed for UCB's Master of Data Science Course W207 - Applied Machine Learning.
-These were completed using Python Jupyter Notebooks.*
+*All of these projects were completed for UCB's Master of Data Science Course W271 - Statistical Methods for Discrete Response, Time Series, and Panel Data.
+These were completed using RStudio.*